Discover more from Tech World With Milan Newsletter

 Focus on ONE thing

-We can achieve this by blocking our time in the calendar early in the day when we have the most energy to do something and try to keep the focus on it.
+We should block our time in the calendar early in the day when we have the most energy to do something and try to keep our focus on it.
 Try not to manage your time; manage your energy.
 Enable yourself to have at least 2-3h of in-depth work sessions because you need 20-30mins to get in the flow state (4h is the max you can do in a day).
-Set one goal for each work block and break it into actionable tasks.
-Focus on only one task at a time.
-Leave the afternoon for meetings or some other repetitive or administrative tasks.
-Batch similar tasks and tackle them collectively.
-When you finish a job, reward yourself with an activity you like (and yes, put this into the calendar too).

-Prioritize tasks by using Eisenhower Matrix
+Prioritize tasks by using the Eisenhower Matrix

 We need to understand first that urgent is different from necessary!